mantvydasdeltuva/M_M_S-Queue-Simulation/README.md

    - Log the system state after each event (time and number of calls).
 4. Continue until simulation time is exceeded (`current_time >= total_time`).

-This process iterates until simulations are computed with all arrival rates.
+This process iterates until simulations are computed with all server capacities.

 ---